dev-demetrius/Another-Login/README.md

 # Another-Login

-Simple Signup and Login from in PHP
+Simple Signup and Login form in PHP